 As far as Lawrence was concerned, his performance in battle was something less than Hollywood later described.
 Instead of rushing headlong on his horse at the Ottoman lines, like the film suggests, he accidentally shot his own camel in the head (!) and was lucky to survive after tumbling to the ground.
 To his credit, though, what Lawrence did after the battle may have saved the Arab revolt.
 Understanding that there were now some 5000 Arabs in Aqaba who were desperately short on food, Lawrence gathered a small company and immediately made the long overland trek to Cairo.
 There, he informed Allenby that the attack had been successful and that supplies were needed ASAP.

-The capture of Aqaba and the linkage of Faisal’s Arab army with the British command in Cairo allowed the Arab Revolt to grow, with British support, from a relatively small Arabian operation into something that demanded serious attention from Istanbul.
+The capture of Aqaba and the linkage of Faisal’s Arab army with the British command in Cairo allowed the Arab Revolt to grow, with British support, from a relatively small Arabian nuisance into a major threat to the Ottoman Levant that demanded serious attention from Istanbul.
 The Arab army disrupted rail traffic, provided British forces with important intelligence, and made Ottomans redeploy forces that might otherwise have been used to oppose the British northern advance from Egypt.
 But for all their hard work leading the revolt, the Faisal and Hussein mostly wound up getting double-crossed by Britain in the end.
-British promises of a pan-Arab kingdom were jettisoned, Syria was handed over to France, the less said about Palestine the better, and when Sharif Hussein complained about all of this, London wound up leaving him at the mercy of the Saudis.
+British promises of a pan-Arab kingdom were jettisoned, Syria was handed over to France, the less said about Palestine the better, and when Sharif Hussein complained about all of this, London wound up leaving him at the mercy of the Saud family.